 The Master of Artificial Intelligence (AI) is a two-year advanced programme organized by the Department of Knowledge Engineering.
 The focus of this programme is on the understanding, design and creation of intelligent systems in both software (e.g., computer games) and hardware (e.g., robotics).
 The term “Artificial Intelligence” dates back to 1956 when John McCarthy defined it as “the science and engineering of making intelligent machines”.
 Even though nowadays we are still far from building machines that can pass the famous Turing test (A. Turing, Mind, 59 (236), 1950 - a test to determine whether a machine shows human intelligence), Artificial Intelligence has become a very active domain in both academia and industry.
-It has achieved to build computer programmes and robots that learn from experience, recognize patterns in vast amounts of data, and reason strategically in complex decision making situations.
-Artificial Intelligence is therefore an interdisciplinary field where domains such as Computer Science, Mathematics, Psychology, Biology, Philosophy and Economics meet.
+It has achieved to build computer programmes and robots that learn from experience, recognize patterns in vast amounts of data, and reason strategically in complex decision-making situations.
+Artificial Intelligence is, therefore, an interdisciplinary field where domains such as Computer Science, Mathematics, Psychology, Biology, Philosophy and Economics meet.

 The impact of the field of Artificial Intelligence is pertinent due to the key role it plays for technological applications that have become indispensable in society, including data mining (e.g., detection of fraudulent credit card transactions), automated trading software in real markets, intelligent network routing on the internet, robotic space exploration, sensor networks for medical applications and many more.
-In this master programme you are trained to become an expert in Artificial Intelligence, capable of dealing with today’s and future challenges.
+In this master programme, you are trained to become an expert in Artificial Intelligence, capable of dealing with today's and future challenges.

 The Master of Science in Artificial Intelligence provides you with a thorough knowledge of algorithms, methods and techniques from the domain of Artificial Intelligence.
 It enables you to understand and develop intelligent systems in a wide variety of settings.
 You will be able to develop computational solutions to problems and provide up-to-date scientific and technological advice in a professional setting.
 The Artificial Intelligence programme is based on the Project-Centred Learning (PCL) education system.
 The PCL education system incorporates a number of important skills, including working in teams, interview techniques, project planning and presentation.
 Each of these skills will be important to future employers.
-During the programme you will acquire a scientific, problem-solving attitude and will be able to find the relevant literature and software.
+During the program, e you will acquire a scientific, problem-solving attitude and will be able to find the relevant literature and software.
 In addition, you are able to critically evaluate scientific papers and software solutions.
-Taken together, after obtaining the Master of Science degree in Artificial Intelligence you will possess all the basic competences of a scientific researcher, have excellent writing and presentation skills, and are trained to work in a team.
+Taken together, after obtaining the Master of Science degree in Artificial Intelligence you will possess all the basic competencies of a scientific researcher, have excellent writing and presentation skills, and are trained to work in a team.

 The Master degree in Artificial Intelligence provides good perspectives in obtaining a position at a research institute or research-oriented company.
-This includes doctoral and management positions at universities, governmental institutions, and R&D departments in industry.
+This includes doctoral and management positions at universities, governmental institutions, and R&D departments in the industry.
 Others will find their way to management and consultancy positions involving advanced knowledge processing or will start their own company.

 The master’s programme in Artificial Intelligence is a two-year programme taught entirely in English and leads to the title Master of Science (M.Sc.).